Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 7

 have bn some tremendous heart thumps from there.

-Our Dist Ammunition Column has bn
+Our Divl Ammunition Column has bn

 getting itself into trouble in Alex. over its

-Anxiety to get here.
+anxiety to get here.
 I dont know / details